Yoga Practice Video for Immunity and Lymphatic Flow

 4 Pillars and Practices for Immunity

-LYMPH and SKIN Your lymphatic system and lymph fluid helps to transport wastes and toxins out of your tissues and your body.
-To support your immune system you need to support your lymphatic system.
-Use the self massage instructions here to get your lymph flowing.
+LYMPH and SKIN Your lymphatic system and lymph fluid help to transport wastes and toxins out of your tissues and your body.
+To support your immune system, you need to support your lymphatic system.
+Use the self-massage instructions here to get your lymph flowing.

 How to Dry Skin Brush